davidkuster/k8s-utils/README.md

 This repo is a collection of small bash scripts oriented primarily to assist with Kubernetes production support, although they can certainly be used in non-prod environments as well.

-These follow the naming convention suggested by the env-specific `k8s-*` aliases for `kubectl` as detailed in the [k8s-tips](https://github.com/davidkuster/k8s-tips) repo.

 ## Setup

 ### Add to PATH